DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-3-induction-tutor-materials.md

 - 30 seconds for ECTs to think
 - ECTs to share with a partner or group

-3. Take feedback, drawing in whether ideas are similar or different.
+Take feedback, drawing in whether ideas are similar or different.

-4. Run through the following points:
+Run through the following points:

 - it’s likely that you’re experiencing similar issues with behaviour (such as low-level disruption) as many other teachers, including those who are very experienced
 - managing behaviour is an ongoing challenge for all teachers
 - even the most experienced teachers have to work at managing behaviour
 - developing a good climate for learning can help support behaviour

-5. Explain that today’s session will look at least-invasive techniques that can be used to correct behaviour.
+Explain that today’s session will look at least-invasive techniques that can be used to correct behaviour.

 You’ll also examine the link between using the techniques and building positive relationships with pupils.

 ### Intervention techniques (30 minutes)

-1. Reflect that ECTs might feel that when a lot of pupils are on task, and only a small number are off task or distracted, that it’s better to let them carry on rather than waste time by stopping the group to address the issue.
+Reflect that ECTs might feel that when a lot of pupils are on task, and only a small number are off task or distracted, that it’s better to let them carry on rather than waste time by stopping the group to address the issue.

-2. Explain that the purpose of this exercise is to understand the benefit of ensuring they have 100% focus in class.
+Explain that the purpose of this exercise is to understand the benefit of ensuring they have 100% focus in class.

 It’s fine to stop the class to get all pupils back on track, but it's even better to use our 	least-invasive techniques to correct behaviour with minimal disruption.

-3. Read this scenario aloud, or share it for ECTs to read alone and then discuss in pairs.
+Read this scenario aloud, or share it for ECTs to read alone and then discuss in pairs.

 > You have given your class a task to complete, and you have asked them to complete it in silence.
 Some pupils have got started and are working well, a few are half working but chatting quietly, and a small number are totally off task.

 Ask ECTs what they would do.

-4. Explain that:
+Explain that:

 - you always want 100 per cent attention and focus from your class
 - it's important that you settle for nothing less
 - stopping a class for a reset can be effective if used judiciously, but avoid constantly stopping and resetting
 - intervention should be fast and invisible – this is what you’re focusing on today

-5. Share and discuss the 3 least-invasive techniques.
+Share and discuss the 3 least-invasive techniques:

 - non-verbal signals, such as raising your hand or putting your fingers to your lips when you want silence
 - positive group reminder: telling the class what they should be doing at that moment as a prompt to pupils who need it, such as "I need all eyes on the board"
 - anonymous reminder: telling the class what they should be doing and noting that there are some pupils who are not complying, for example "I need all eyes on the board.
 I need 2 more sets of eyes"

-6. Ask ECTs to work in pairs or groups to discuss or write down the reasons for using each technique.
+Ask ECTs to work in pairs or groups to discuss or write down the reasons for using each technique.

 These could include: